-Standards, interpretations and amendments to published standards effective in 2014 interpretations to existing standards that are mandatory for the Group's accounting period beginning on 1 January 2014.
+Standards, interpretations and amendments to published standards effective in 2015

+In 2015, the Group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group's accounting period beginning on 1 January 2015.
 The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in changes to the Group's accounting policies impacting the Group's financial performance and position.